Stewed Spaghetti Squash

 Heat the oil in a large skillet.
 Add the onions and sauté over medium heat until translucent.
 Add the garlic and continue to sauté until the onion is golden.

-Add the tomatoes the squash strands to the skillet.
-Bring to a simmer, then add the remaining ingredients except the parsley.
+Add the tomatoes and the squash strands to the skillet.
+Bring to a simmer, then add the remaining ingredients except the optional parsley.
 Cook uncovered for 5 minutes, stirring occasionally.
-Stir in the parsley and serve.
+Stir in the optional parsley and serve.

 - Here are lots more winter squash recipes.